Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 \end{theorem} We make some remarks. \begin{remark} Infinite energy cascades are excluded, in sharp contrast to the case of the square torus studied in \cite{HPTV15}.
 To the best of the authors' knowledge, Theorem~\ref{thm:main} is the first result that shows that the dynamics in infinite time is completely different on Diophantine tori from that on the square torus.
 This indicates that the growth mechanism established in \cite{HPTV15} depends on the periodic boundary conditions and is somehow unstable. \end{remark} \begin{remark}The $Z$-norm, that will be defined in Section \ref{sec:norm} and used for the proofs of the theorems stated above, is the strongest norm preserved by the effective system.
 Unlike the case of the square torus \cite{HPTV15} this norm is not based on the energy space but on $H^{s}(\T^{d})$, for $s>\frac{d}{2}$.
-As a result, we no longer have low regularity problems and our results cover all the dimensions $d\geq2$. \end{remark} \begin{remark} The case when $d=1$, which is also covered by the proof, is less interesting since there is no quasi-resonant resonant interactions: there is modified scattering to the (trivial) resonant system \eqref{eq:R0}, as in the case with the convolution potential~\cite{GPT16}. \end{remark} \begin{remark}The regularity threshold $s>s_{0}(\tau,d)=\frac{d}{2}+\frac{4\tau}{c(d)}$ depends on the Diophantine properties of the dispersion relation (through the parameter $\tau$) and on the dimension $d$ (through the constant $c(d)$ related to the frequency separation property given in Lemma \ref{lem:sep}).
+As a result, we no longer have low regularity issues and our results cover all the dimensions $d\geq2$.
+This also simplifies the analysis compared to~\cite{HPTV15}. \end{remark} \begin{remark} The case when $d=1$, which is also covered by the proof, is less interesting since there is no quasi-resonant or resonant interactions: there is modified scattering to the (trivial) resonant system \eqref{eq:R0}, as in the case with the convolution potential~\cite{GPT16}. \end{remark} \begin{remark}The regularity threshold $s>s_{0}(\tau,d)=\frac{d}{2}+\frac{4\tau}{c(d)}$ depends on the Diophantine properties of the dispersion relation (through the parameter $\tau$) and on the dimension $d$ (through the constant $c(d)$ related to the frequency separation property given in Lemma \ref{lem:sep}).
 Since $c(d)\leq 2$ we have

-One can expect to save some of the $\frac{d}{2}$-loss by using the Strichartz estimates from~\cite{BD15}.
+One can expect to save some of the $\frac{d}{2}$-loss by using Strichartz's estimates from~\cite{BD15}.
 However, it is not clear how to avoid the loss $2\tau$ due to the quasi-resonant interactions.
-Since this loss is dominant~\footnote{In order to have a generic condition we need to suppose $2\tau>d(d+1)$}, we prefer not to use the machinery of Strichartz estimates.
+Since this loss is dominant~\footnote{To have a generic condition we need to suppose $\tau>\frac{d(d+1)}{2}-1$}, we prefer not to use the machinery of Strichartz's estimates.
 In the unbounded direction $\R$, we are able to make the loss of regularity arbitrarily small. \end{remark}